Red wine

 During this same vatting period, the tannic elements in the must and the pigments in the grape skins give the juice its red hue through maceration.
 Maceration can be directed and controlled by a number of operations, all of which influence the wine's future personality.

 Cuvaison is then brought to an end by racking the wine.
 The juice is in fact collected simply by running off, giving what is known as a "vin de goutte".
-The liquid elements remaining in the vats, known as marc, are then either distilled to produce eau de vie, or pressed to obtain a more tannic "vin de presse", which may be blended with the "vin de goutte", depending on the winemaker's practices and methods.
+The liquid elements remaining in the vats, known as marc, are then either distilled to produce eau de vie, or pressed to obtain a more tannic "vin de presse", which may be blended with the "vin de goutte", depending on the winemaker's methods.

 The wine is then transferred to other tanks, at a lower temperature, for lactic fermentation, a process that transforms malic acid into lactic acid, stabilizing the beverage.

 The wine is then aged in the winery.
 Ageing is the more or less lengthy period during which the clarified and stabilized wine undergoes a number of operations designed to confirm its qualities and preserve its specificity: ageing in oak barrels or casks in a cellar or cellar, topping up, racking...
-Blending is also an essential stage in the life of the wine, which consists, in appellations where several grape varieties are authorized, of composing the cru from different types of grape.
+Blending is also a key stage in the life of the wine, which consists, in appellations where several grape varieties are authorized, of composing the cru from different types of grape.
 Blending can take place after ageing or before barrel ageing.
 Next comes bottling, enabling the wine lover to continue aging in his or her own wine cellar.

 2. Red wine grape varieties